Hearth tax: Stuart period

-In England, hearth tax, also known as hearth money, chimney tax, or chimney money, was a tax imposed by Parliament in 1662, to support the Royal Household of King Charles II.
-Following the Restoration of the monarchy in 1660, Parliament calculated that the Royal Household needed an annual income of £1,200,000.
+In England, hearth tax, also known as hearth money, chimney tax, or chimney money, was a tax imposed by Parliament in 1662, to support the government expenditure of King Charles II.
+Following the Restoration of the monarchy in 1660, Parliament calculated that the Crown needed an annual income of £1,200,000.
 The hearth tax was a supplemental tax to make up for the shortfall.
 It was considered easier to establish the number of hearths than the number of heads, insofar as hearths could be easily counted, were difficult to conceal or demolish, and did not move.
 This form of taxation was new to England, but had precedents abroad.
 It generated considerable debate, but was supported by the economist Sir William Petty, and carried through the Commons by the influential West Country member Sir Courtenay Pole, 2nd Baronet (whose enemies nicknamed him "Sir Chimney Poll" as a result).
-The bill received royal assent on 19 May 1662, with the first payment due on 29 September 1662, Michaelmas.
+The Fire-Hearth and Stoves Taxation Act 1662 (14 Cha.
+2. c.
+10) received royal assent on 19 May 1662, with the first payment due on 29 September 1662, Michaelmas.

 One shilling was liable to be paid for every fire hearth or stove, in all dwellings, houses, edifices or lodgings, and was payable at Michaelmas, 29 September and on Lady Day, 25 March.
 The tax thus amounted to two shillings per hearth or stove per year.
 The original bill contained a practical shortcoming in that it did not distinguish between owners and occupiers and was potentially a major burden on the poor as there were no exemptions.
 The bill was subsequently amended so that the tax was paid by the occupier.
 Further amendments introduced a range of exemptions that ensured that a substantial proportion of the poorer people did not have to pay the tax.